briansimiyuj/doctor-appointment-app/README.md

       ii.
 Update the `medicalConditions` state with the new medical condition array iii.
 Save the updated medical conditions to localStorage using the patient ID as part of the key

+    c.
+Create `addAllergy` function which takes a new allergy as a parameter
+      i.
+Create a new allergies array with the new allergy and the existing allergies ii.
+Update the `allergies` state with the new allergies array iii.
+Save the updated allergies to localStorage using the patient ID as part of the key

+    d.
+Create `removeAllergy` function which takes an allergy index as a parameter
+      i.
+Create a new allergies array with the existing allergies excluding the allergy at the given index ii.
+Update the `allergies` state with the new allergies array iii.
+Save the updated allergies to localStorage using the patient ID as part of the key

 ### Patient Details Page

 Patient details page will show the patient's details; medical history, allergies, notes, prescription, name and contact information.
 The doctor will be able to add notes, prescription, allergies and medical history.